la-ots/pelican/docs/foundation/agency-theming.md

 ﻿---
-title: Agency Themes
+title: Agency Theming
 summary: Agencies have opportunity to reflect their own brand using Pelican.
 tags: color, agency, brand
 layout: guide
 eleventyNavigation:
-  key: Agency Themes
+  key: Agency Theming
   parent: Foundation
   order: 4
   excerpt: Agencies have opportunity to reflect their own brand using Pelican.